arsya371/apologyhub/README.md

-# I'm Sorry - Anonymous Apology Platform
+# ApologyHub - Anonymous Apology Platform

 ApologyHub platform built with Next.js 14, Prisma, and shadcn/ui.
 Users can submit, browse, and share anonymous apologies with built-in security features and comprehensive admin controls.